MedicharlaKarthik/AI-Driven-Health-Risk-Prediction/README.md

-# AI-Driven Health Risk Prediction
+# AI-Driven Health Risk Prediction For Interconnected Chronic Diseases

 This is a Machine Learning application built using **Streamlit**.
+## 👨‍💼 Team Leadership

+This is Major project of my B.Tech,I served as the **Team Leader** successfully completed and submitted to College as part of Academics.
  It predicts the risk levels for:
 - Diabetes
 - Heart Disease
 - Kidney Disease (via CT scan images)